HaseebU/ChessProject/README.md

 * **Player** has a color which it declares.
 Determines when it is it's time to play.

  > ## Phase III
- > In our project we used both **strategy** design patterns.
-For the implementation of our chess pieces, we used a **strategy** pattern in that each piece has a different **'move' strategy**.
-Since the chess pieces are very similar, we were able to simplify our code by using an abstract class **Pieces**.
-Because of this, we only had to define the **'move' strategy** that is unique to each piece.
-We also used the **composition** design pattern to implement our **board** class.
-The board is composed of 64 tiles.
-This allows us to compartmentalize our code so that board is not too cluttered.
-It also allows us to make many instances of the 'tile' class which all have the same behavior.
-Overall the use of these design patterns helped us to cooperate more smoothly and to create more readable code.
+ > In our project we used **strategy** design patterns in for chesses in piece class.
+For the implementation of our chess pieces, we used a **strategy** pattern in that each piece has a different **'islegal' strategy**.
+Since the chess pieces are very similar, we were able to simplify our code by using an abstract class **Piece**.
+Because of this, we only had to define the **'islegal' strategy** that each strategy is unique to each piece. **'islegal' strategy** of each kind of chess's function are checking 3 things, whether the movement follows the chess's rule, certain pieces are not jumping over non empty tile, and capturing opponent's pieces.

  > ## Final deliverable
  > All group members will give a demo to the TA/reader during lab time.
 The TA/reader will check the demo and the project GitHub repository and ask a few questions to all the team members.